pokt-network/pocket/docs/development/README.md

 ### Pocket Network CLI

 The Pocket node provides a CLI for interacting with Pocket RPC Server.
-The CLI can be used for both read & write operations by both users and to aid in automation.
+The CLI can be used for both read & write operations by users and to aid in automation.

 In order to build the CLI: